-In order to achieve successful bone healing and regeneration, a plenty of approaches have been developed.
-The gold standard in the treatment of posttraumatic conditions fractures, delayed unions and nonunions, is the application of autografts - the grafts constructed out of patient's own bone (6).
-Autografts' structure is similar to the original bone, so the bone growth and regeneration are enabled (7), but taking autologous bone is usually associated with health risks to the patient and the source of the tissue is limited (8).
-Processed bone allografts are good alternative because of higher availability and the lack of donor site complications in the recipient (6).
-However, the limitation of allografts is the induction of immune reactions which is followed by graft rejection, possibility of infection and the chance of disease transmission (9).
-In the field of bone tissue engineering (BTE), great efforts have been made in order to avoid complications caused by bone grafts.
-The idea of BTE is to mimic the structure of a natural bone and construct an implant based on biological triad - biomaterial as a scaffold, regulatory molecules and cells (10).
-In the light of that, implants based on combinations of different biomaterials, various regulatory molecules and different types of cells were constructed.
-The promising results in BTE include application of calcium phosphate-based biomaterials as a scaffold due to their similarity with the natural bone structure (11, 12, 13).
-Also, the inclusion of natural sources of growth factors, such as platelet-rich plasma (PRP) (14) and blood (15) into the implants' structure deserves a special attention in BTE.
+To achieve successful bone healing and regeneration, plenty of approaches have been developed.
+The gold standard in the treatment of posttraumatic conditions-fractures, delayed unions and nonunions, is the application of autografts-the grafts constructed out of the

+1University of Niš, Faculty of Medicine, Department of Biology and Human Genetics, Niš, Serbia patient's own bone (6).
+Autografts' structure is similar to the original bone, so bone growth and regeneration are enabled (7), but taking autologous bone is usually associated with health risks to the patient and the source of the tissue is limited (8).
+Processed bone allografts are good alternatives because of their higher availability and the lack of donor-site complications in the recipient (6).
+However, the limitation of allografts is the induction of immune reactions which is followed by graft rejection, the possibility of infection and the chance of disease transmission (9).
+In the field of bone tissue engineering (BTE), great efforts have been made to complications caused by bone grafts.
+The idea of BTE is to mimic the structure of a natural bone and construct an implant based on a biological triad-biomaterial as a scaffold, regulatory molecules and cells (10).
+In light of that, implants based on combinations of different biomaterials, various regulatory molecules and different types of cells were constructed.
+The promising results in BTE include the application of calcium phosphatebased biomaterials as a scaffold due to their similarity with the natural bone structure (11, 12, 13).
+Also, the inclusion of natural sources of growth factors, such as platelet-rich plasma (PRP) (14) and blood (15) into the implants' structure deserves special attention in BTE.
 Biomaterials and regulatory molecules can be combined with macrophages (13, 16) or stem cells, including adipose tissue-derived mesenchymal stem cells (ADSCs).
-ADSCs can be applied either freshly isolated (17), in vitro expanded prior to implantation (18) or in vitro differentiated into various types of cells, including OBs and endothelial cells, prior to implantation (11, 12, 18).
+ADSCs can be applied either freshly $(17){.}$ in vitro expanded implantation (18) or in vitro differentiated into various types of cells, including OBs and endothelial cells, before implantation (11, 12, 18).